3. HOTEL INFO

 Q. Do I need insurance for this tour?

-A. There are special insurance requirements for the Antarctica portion of the tour, but none that are specific to Argentina.
+A. There are no requirements for insurance specific to Argentina.

 Q. Will I receive a refund if I have to cancel my participation in this tour?

-A. Once you have paid your deposit, this is non-refundable due to strict payment requirements from our expedition ship.
+A. Once you have paid a deposit, there is a cancellation fee if you cannot join us.
+The cancellation fee depends on the tour and how far in advance of the tour you cancel.
 Our refund policy is covered in our Booking Terms and Conditions and is also outlined on the Registration Form that you’ll receive within 24 hours of registering with a deposit.

 Q. Will you be sending an updated itinerary with our overnight accommodations so we can leave it with folks at home?